shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/deploy-a-solidity-smart-contract.md

 #

 Solidity is a high level language.
 It is partly designed after ECMAScript and therefore it is said to be **similar to JavaScript**.
 But the similarity ends there.
-It gets compiled \(not interpreted\) and usually deployed on Blockchains that understand the Ethereum Virtual Machine \(EVM\), like Polygon!
+It gets compiled (not interpreted) and usually deployed on Blockchains that understand the Ethereum Virtual Machine (EVM), like Polygon!
 When a smart contract is deployed, it becomes immutable.
 This has both benefits and drawbacks, which we will discuss below.

 We can use [HardHat](https://hardhat.org) or [Truffle](https://trufflesuite.com) to ease development and deployment of our Solidity code.
-The [Remix IDE](https://remix.ethereum.org) is also a popular choice for contract development and deployment.
-There are several existing guides for other EVM compatible networks available on Figment Learn \(check out the tutorials for [Celo and Truffle](https://learn.figment.io/network-documentation/celo/tutorial/deploying-smart-contracts-on-celo-with-truffle), or [Celo and HardHat](https://learn.figment.io/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app) for example\).
-Both HardHat and Truffle are capable of running local development blockchains.
+There are several existing guides for other EVM compatible networks available on Figment Learn (check out the tutorials for [Celo and Truffle](https://learn.figment.io/network-documentation/celo/tutorial/deploying-smart-contracts-on-celo-with-truffle), or [Celo and HardHat](https://learn.figment.io/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app) for example).
 We will focus on using Truffle in this tutorial.

-Run the following commands to get started :
+Run the following commands to get started:

 ```bash
 npm install -g truffle